UdacityFrontEndScholarship/jeevan-rakht/README.md

 >>>node -v
 >>>npm -v
 ```
+* Make sure you run all your commands fron inside cloned /jeevan-rakht folder
 * Step3 -- Install the npm modules from the package.json
 ```
 >>> npm install
+this command installs all the node related packages required to run the app locally in /node_modules folder.
+You can see this folder inside /jeevan-rakth folder after running npm install
 ```

 * Step4 -- Launch the application using below command: